• Skip to primary navigation

 Many years ago my partner and I would go out for supper to our local eatery.
 He’d order himself either a steak or a rack of ribs and I’d order a bowl of garlic mushrooms, a side of cheesy garlic bread and a plate of sliced tomatoes.
 There was something about garlic mushrooms, crusty bread and fresh tomatoes that was so delicious.
 It was an absolute feast!

-Over the years I’d forgotten all about it, until that is, I made these delicious easy garlic mushrooms – then it all came flooding back.
+Over the years I'd forgotten all about it, until I made these delicious easy garlic mushrooms - then it all came flooding back.
 I must admit, I carried a lot less weight in those days too!
-Note to self …… 🙂
+Note to self ...... 🙂

 So if you are looking for a nice light supper that is low on calories – this is the way to go.